Haworthia margaritifera is one of the most attractive succulent plant species of the Haworthia genus and Asphodelaceae family.

-If you want to amass a collection of Haworthia, it’s a good idea to join a plant club and have lots of little Pearl Plants on hand to trade with your fellow succulent enthusiasts.
+If you want to amass a collection of Haworthia, it’s a good idea to join a plant club with lots of little Pearl Plants to trade with your fellow succulent enthusiasts.

-Here’s a handy video that shows how to repot Zebra Haworthia, which are very similar to Haworthia margaritifera.
+Here’s a handy video that shows how to repot Zebra Haworthia, which is very similar to Haworthia margaritifera.